This post may contain affiliate links. Click for complete disclosures.

 - Bake the oatmeal in the oven.

-- Add more or different fruit - I love baked oatmeal with strawberries but I also love baked oatmeal with bananas.
+- Add more or different fruit - I love baked oatmeal with strawberries, but I also love baked oatmeal with bananas.
 If you want banana baked oats, add them.
-If you want baked oats without banans, leave them out.
+If you want baked oats without bananas, leave them out.
 You can also use other berries like raspberries, blackberries, or blueberries.

 - Add nuts or seeds - Adding sliced almonds, chopped pecans, or your favorite seeds to this gluten-free baked oatmeal adds extra flavor, crunch, and protein.